 Am I on?
-Okay.
-Quana.
-We got cut off when Ms. Quassa was answering her question.
+Okay. (interpretation) Thank you. (interpretation ends) We got cut off when Ms. Quassa was answering her question.
 Ms. Quassa.
 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I will try and start from the beginning, or I can continue from where I left off.
-However, I would like to explain that regarding the upcoming meetings, I do not think I will have too many other responsibilities at that time, and I may have time to attend the consultations with the elders.
+I will try to start from the beginning or I can continue from where I left off.
+However, I would like to explain that regarding the upcoming meetings, I do not think I will have too many other responsibilities at that time and I may have time to attend the consultations with the elders.

 I would like to hear how the elders feel.
-Also, the documents are going to be recorded about better care for elders?
+Also, the documents are going to be recorded about better care for elders.
 I would like that to be included.

-Also, for the elders who are sent out of the communities, how can they be better taken care of when they're sent out.
-We need to see how we can improve their lives, and not just be looked at, but rather, be more empowered.
+Also, for the elders who are sent out of the communities, we need to see how they can be better taken care of when they're sent out.
+We need to see how we can improve elders' lives and not just be looked at, but rather, be more empowered.

 Those are my thoughts at the moment.
 Thank you, Mr. Speaker.

 Speaker: Thank you.
-Members be aware, the time allotted for question period.
+Members, be aware that the time allotted for question period....
 Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I request that question period be extended.
+I seek unanimous consent to extend question period.
 Thank you, Mr. Speaker.